The following COVID-19 procedures shall be in effect:

 The league schedule generally starts the weekend after Labor Day and runs to the end of May or June with a winter break in January and February.
 The league office may schedule make up matches in January or February or midweek.
 Unless otherwise agreed upon, midweek matches should be played Tuesdays, Wednesdays or Thursdays starting between 8:00 PM and 9:00 PM.

-1st and 2nd division reserve team matches are played immediately prior to first team matches unless agreed upon by both competing teams or permission is granted by the League Office.
+1st and 2nd division reserve team matches are played immediately prior to first team matches unless agreed upon by both competing teams and permission is granted by the League Office.

 If a player is suspended as a result of receiving a red card or an accumulation of yellow cards, he will be suspended until 24 hours after the match of the team for which he is listed on the league roster.
 So, for instance, if a player listed on a reserve team roster receives a two match suspension as a result of actions during a first team match, that player will be suspended until 24 hours after his team has played its next two reserve team matches, including cup matches.
 The player will be suspended for all league and cup matches during the suspension period.